OSH-2023/Phoenix-Flames/README.md

+## We are
 # Phoenix-Flames
-A course project of OSH
+A group of 5 of OSH course